 Students must take 38 preparatory credits and 33 credits from the core curriculum.
 To accommodate students with varying interests and to represent the breadth of the field, atmospheric science majors also choose at least 9 elective credits from a set of courses covering specialties in atmospheric sciences (such as microscale, mesoscale, and tropical meteorology, or data analytics), applied mathematics, and statistics.
 We invite you to learn more about the requirements for the Atmospheric Science major.

-The Department of Mathematical Sciences offers the Bachelor of Science degree in Atmospheric Science.
-In addition to the requirements for the major, students must also satisfy all of the university general education requirements and the College of Letters & Science breadth and other degree requirements.
-Degree requirements will vary depending on when you took your first college class.
-You are strongly advised to consult your advisor to ensure you stay on track towards a degree.
-Read more about College of Letters & Science Degree Requirements.
+In addition to the major’s requirements, students must also satisfy all of the university general education requirements and the College of Letters & Science breadth and other degree requirements.
+Degree requirements will vary depending on when you first enroll at UWM.
+You are strongly advised to consult regularly with your Atmospheric Science faculty advisor and College of Letters & Science advisor to ensure you stay on track towards your degree.
+Read more about College of Letters and Science Degree Requirements.

-To clarify any requirements, contact the Atmospheric Science Program Coordinator.
+To clarify any requirements, contact the Atmospheric Science Program Chair.

 Honors in the Major